Champaran: Where mall meets Mahatma but there's reverence and remembrance too | Devdiscourse

-The 1917 Champaran satyagraha, in which Gandhi spotlighted the plight of indigo farmers, is sometimes known as India's first civil disobedience movement.
-But today, as the country celebrates the 150th birth anniversary of the man who inspired generations with his policy of 'ahimsa' and his principles on life, governmental and public neglect and rampant urbanization have eclipsed history in more than one place.
+A huge shopping mall and other commercial establishments dwarf the structure, whose picture is displayed on the Gandhi circuit page of the State Tourism Development Corporation.
+The filth around the building flies in the face of the Swachh Bharat Abhiyan, which draws its inspiration from Gandhi’s emphasis on cleanliness.
+The house of advocate Gorakh Prasad, Gandhi’s first stop in Motihari, about 45 km away, is also in a state of utter decrepitude.

-The Hazarimal Dharmshala in Bettiah where Gandhi stayed is dilapidated, a huge shopping mall and other commercial establishments dwarfing the structure.
-Declared a "protected monument" by the Bihar government and proudly displayed on the "Gandhi circuit" page of the State Tourism Development Corporation, the Dharamshala presents a sorry sight.
+However, there are other places where care is taken to preserve the legacy of Gandhi.
+In a letter to his British disciple Madeleine Slade, who came to be known as Mirabehn, Mahatma Gandhi famously described Champaran as the place that introduced him to India.
+He visited it soon after returning to India from South Africa in 1917, after hearing about the plight of indigo farmers thre.

-A swarm of flies from piles of garbage greets visitors, flying in the face of the Swachh Bharat Abhiyan, which draws its inspiration from Gandhi's emphasis on cleanliness.
-Bettiah is now the headquarters of West Champaran district.
+The mahatma's visit set off the Champaran satyagraha, India’s first civil disobedience movement.
+But today, as the country celebrates the 150th birth anniversary of the man who inspired generations with his policy of 'ahimsa' and his principles on life, governmental and public neglect and rampant urbanisation have eclipsed history in more than one place.

 “Mahatma Gandhi transformed Champaran, which takes pride in being the place where, in a way, his journey towards attaining unparalleled greatness started,” Brajkishor Singh, secretary of the Gandhi Sangrahalaya memorial and museum in Motihari, told PTI.
 The Gandhi Sangrahalaya is one of the numerous places named after the Mahatma in Motihari.
 There is also the spic and span Bapudham railway station that was inaugurated by Prime Minister Narendra Modi last year.